hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 Choose Live Classification
 Choose a test sample, preferably one that has the pen in it first.

-Note: For the later WASM example that on live features it shows the RAW FEATURES.
-Copying this data stream will be useeful later.
+Note: For the later WASM example the RAW FEATURES will be useful to copy for later.

 <img src="https://user-images.githubusercontent.com/5605614/190945290-6d11060f-0e88-4b8a-9f09-0d06eac74baf.png" title="Live Classification" width=400 />